 Baudrillardian ideology was a deliberately narrowing program, designed to convince artists that nothing new was possible.
 To make something from it that had any intensity of feeling, it was necessary to have an imagination so peculiarly laid out that it would see expansive possibilities where everyone else saw narrowing restrictions, goofy and creepy veins of emotion where everyone else saw the death of feeling altogether.
 This imaginative leap was achieved by Jeff Koons.
 Koons once worked as a Wall Street trader, and he has taken great pains to insist on his work as a set of impersonal market manipulations, small Duchampian gestures in which objects are traded by the artist as a way of illustrating the processes of commodification, an art in which shopping has replaced making.
-But if you put aside the rhetoric that Koons has allowed to be decanted into his art and actually look at its structure, the reedy originality of his imagination becomes
+But if you put aside the rhetoric that Koons has allowed to be decanted into his art and actually look at its structure, the reedy originality of his imagination becomes plain.

 Koons first became well known for a small, ironic displacement presented as art: vacuum cleaners placed in plexiglass cases (fig. 31).
 It was an act, on the face of it, no different from the misplaced urinal or the Campbell's soup can.
 But Koons's vacuum cleaners were charmless; they didn't have the thrill of the forbidden or the appeal of the overlooked, just the drudge-like presence of the ignored.
-The Fountain depended for its power on its already having a place, if a precarious one, in the array of objects that counted as art; the timid newcomer to the ball, it could be crowned king by Duchamp in order to show up the objects: toy trains that were sold as whiskey premiums, portable bars, scuba gear (figs. 30, 32).
-His most famous work of this kind became the emblem of the eighties: a stainless-steel cast of a cheaply made Taiwanese inflatable toy of a rabbit holding a carrot (fig. 1).
-The rabbit made Koons into Oldenburg's evil twin.
-Oldenburg's subject had been the emotional life of inanimate things, and his theme was metamorphosis-the ordinary thing suddenly made animate: soft or big or seductive.
-Koons's subject was the murder of feeling by selling, and his metaphor was paralysis.
-Armored in silver, the small, sinister bunny-a toy that was not really quite a crib toy or a beach toy, but was just this...thing, that you bought (fig. 33)-became a cool, cybernetic hero, an android, suggesting at once Neil Armstrong on the moon and the arriving alien visitors.
+The Fountain depended for its power on its already having a place, if a precarious one, in the array of objects that counted as art; the timid newcomer to the ball, it could be crowned king by Duchamp in order to show up the arbitrary pretenses of the entire social masquerade.
+The soup can derived its power from Warhol's ability to pick out something with which the whole culture had a familiarity so deep that it had already been transformed into a kind of inarticulate love.
+The vacuum, a necessary thing but in 1987 nobody's idea of either hitech glitz or small-is-beautiful honesty, was one of the few household objects for which there was no rhetoric at all.
+In a culture that was wild about things, crazy about things, Koons had managed to find the one thing for which no one had ever felt any emotion at all.
+He had a cruel eye for the dead zone of consumerism, for the moment in the evolution of an object when it had neither the energy of innovation nor the charm of nostalgic association.

 29. Ashley Bickerton.
 Tormented Self-Portrait (Susie at Arles).
 1987-88.
-Synthetic polymer paint, bronze powder, lacquer on wood, anodized aluminum, rubber, plastic, Formica, leather, chrome-plated steel, and canvas, 7'53⁄4" × 683⁄4" × 153⁄4" (227.1 × 147.5 × 40 cm).
+Synthetic polymer paint, bronze powder, lacquer on wood, anodized aluminum, rubber, plastic, Formica, leather, chrome-plated steel, and canvas, 7'53⁄4"×683⁄4"×153⁄4" (227.1×147.5×40 cm).
 The Museum of Modern Art, New York.
 Purchase